Serkan-Atay/College/README.md

 # College
-Some tasks made as part of some college modules.
+Some tasks made as part of a college module.